Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Conclusion

 \section{Conclusion}

 While GANs have led the way in terms of sample quality for some time now, the gap between other approaches is shrinking; the diminished mode collapse and simpler training objectives make these models more enticing than ever, however, the number of parameters required in addition to slow run-times pose a substantial handicap.
-Despite this, recent work notably in hybrid models offers a balance between extremes at the expense of extra model complexity that hinders broader adoption.
-A clear stand out is the application of innovative data augmentation strategies within generative models, offering benefits impressively without necessitating more powerful architectures.
+Despite this, recent work in hybrid models offers a balance between extremes at the expense of extra model complexity that hinders broader adoption.
+The varied connections between these systems mean that advances in one field inevitably benefit others, for instance, improved variational bounds are beneficial for VAEs, diffusion models, and surjective flows, and the application of innovative data augmentation strategies has been found to offer benefits across numerous model classes without necessitating more powerful architectures.
 When it comes to scaling models to high-dimensional data, attention is a common theme, allowing long-range dependencies to be learned; recent advances in linear attention will aid scaling to even higher resolutions.
 Implicit networks are another promising direction, allowing efficient synthesis of arbitrarily high resolution and irregular data.
 Similar unified generative models capable of modelling continuous, irregular, and arbitrary length data, over different scales and domains will be key for the future of generalisation.

 \ifCLASSOPTIONcaptionsoff

 \fi